Linuso97/MovieVault/README.md

 Project Overview

 MovieVault showcases my ability to create a full-stack web application using ASP.NET Core MVC, integrating an external API with local database operations.
-It demonstrates proficiency in building a user-friendly web interface while ensuring smooth data handling, with key features focused on CRUD functionality and API consumption.
+The main purpose of this project is not to highlight frontend design but rather to demonstrate my backend development skills.
+With a focus on efficient data handling, CRUD functionality, and API integration, this project emphasizes my expertise in building robust backend solutions.

 Features